 - 1. Explain the difference between measures of poverty and income inequality.
 Can poverty decline in the presence of increasing income inequality? - 2.
-By many measures, income inequality in Latin America has become more extreme over the past decades.
-Discuss two reasons [of your choice] why international trade may have been a cause.
-Offer two alternative reasons [of your choice] why international trade may not have been the cause for worsening income inequality.
+By many measures, income inequality in Latin America has become more pronounced over the 1990s but less extreme over the 2000s.
+Discuss two reasons [of your choice] why international trade in final goods may have been a cause.
+Offer two alternative reasons [of your choice] why international trade may not have been the cause for worsening income inequality. - 3.
+Outlook on International Capital Markets: Offer an explanation why foreign direct investment and trade in intermediate goods may overturn the rationale from trade in final goods.